Skip to main content

 In practice, though, it's common to come across codebases where the domain directly injects a JpaRepository, a WebClient, or whatever the outbound adapter happens to use.
 That shortcut works, and it eliminates the ceremony of defining port interfaces and their implementations.
 The cost only becomes apparent when a swap is needed: the adapter's details have leaked into the domain, and untangling them requires touching code that was supposed to be insulated from that kind of change.

-Whether the indirection is worth the overhead is a judgement call.
+Whether the indirection is worth the overhead is a judgment call.
 Hexagonal architecture makes the boundary explicit; skipping it trades long-term flexibility for short-term simplicity.